thibaut-neoledge/azure-docs.fr-fr/articles/api-management/api-management-howto-mutual-certificates.md

 [Prerequisites]: #prerequisites
 [Upload a client certificate]: #step1
 [Delete a client certificate]: #step1a
-[Configuration d’une API afin d’utiliser l’authentification mutuelle des certificats pour passerelle]: #step2
+[Configuration d'une API afin d'utiliser un certificat pour l'authentification de passerelle]: #step2
 [Test the configuration by calling an operation in the Developer Portal]: #step3
 [Next steps]: #next-steps